Only under limited circumstances can directors, whether appointed or elected, be removed by fellow directors.

 Felony Conviction.
 A director can also be removed if convicted of a felony while serving on the board.
 (Corp.
 Code §7221(a).)
 If associations wish to exclude persons with prior convictions, they must amend their bylaws to include it as a director qualification.

-Open Meeting Removal.
-The vote by a board to vacate a seat should be done in open session.
-It is not a disciplinary action--the board is not fining a director for violating a rule.
+Due Process.
+The vote to vacate a seat is not a disciplinary action--the board is not fining a director for violating a rule.
 Rather, it is declaring the seat vacant because the person is no longer qualified to be a director.
+Even so, the board should give notice to the director and hold a hearing in executive session to give the director an opportunity to cure the disqualification.
+If the diector cannot or refuses to cure the disqualifying issue, the board can vote to vacate the seat.

 Replacement Director.
 Once a seat has been vacated, the board can appoint a replacement to fill the seat unless the bylaws state otherwise.